My GrandfatherGerard Gwyn Crutchley, Royal Flying Corps

 In 2014, authors Roman Firsov and Andrey Kartashev published a book in Russian entitled 'In The Sky of Two Empires'.
 My grandfather's story is featured along with many photos.
 Unfortunately the English version never made it to print, but the book is still a wonderful record of the co-operation between Britain and Russia during WWI.

-In 2019 my mother was clearing out some old batteries in a small box and found my grandfather's ID bracelet in amongst them!
+In 2019 my mother was clearing out some old batteries in a small box and found my grandfather's post war ID bracelet in amongst them!
 It could have so easily been thrown out.
 It was compulsary to wear one when flying and is inscribed: 'Capt.
 G.Crutchley I/XI London Regt.
 RC.'
 A big thank you to my mother for rescuing this lovely personal item.

 Research into my grandfather's military career is ongoing - I will post further details soon.